deadlydog/deadlydog.github.io/_posts/2024-01-05-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

 This approach worked quite well in GitHub at first, but I really did not like how blank, skipped deployment workflow runs got created when the main branch build failed.
 It quickly cluttered up the deployment runs when issues were encountered with the build workflow that took many attempts to fix.
 Also, having every deployment run named the same thing made finding a specific deployment very painful.

+### Listening for other events to trigger the deployment workflow

+Rather than triggering the deployment workflow when a build workflow completes, you may want to trigger the deployment workflow on other events, such as when a new image is uploaded to a container registry, or when a new release is created.
+These are valid scenarios that may be suitable for your project.
+One thing to consider is that you will either need to no longer upload the artifact to the container registry for non-main branch builds, meaning you are not able to inspect and test them, or you will need to add code to your deployment workflow to determine if the artifact should be deployed or not.
+This may or may not be a big deal, depending on your project requirements.

 ## Approach 3: Build workflow triggers deploy workflow (Push approach)